 Hypothesis: Users who reach the Aha moment within 24 hours convert 3–5x better into paying customers.

 What to change: A product-first onboarding flow that guarantees the key outcome — template, sample data, importer — in the first session.
-Progressive disclosure: hide advanced features until core task is complete.
+Progressive disclosure: hide advanced features until the core task is complete.
+This approach is especially effective in B2B SaaS where users need to see immediate value to justify continued engagement.

 Metric: 24-hour activation rate and subsequent 14-day paid conversion.